khofstadter/CS220AU-DP/index.md

 My first cohorts in 2021 were allowed to develop their websites with any website builder (e.g., [WordPress](https://wordpress.org/), [GitHub Pages](https://pages.github.com/), [Wix](https://www.wix.com/)) and populate them with whatever content they thought could help showcase their professional identities (e.g., CVs, portfolios, artistic work, blog posts). <!-- I could help them with WordPress and GitHub Pages.
 Actually, they all had to have a GitHub account, but the website didn't have to be on GitHub. -->

-In 2022, I refined the assignment and asked students to only develop websites with GitHub Pages, which helped produce more consistent portfolios across the cohort <!-- which then is easier to mark -->, allowed me to better monitor the development of these websites via students' GitHub repositories and develop students understanding of the very basics of how websites are built; with code.
+In 2022, I refined the assignment and asked students to only develop websites with GitHub Pages, which helped produce more consistent portfolios across the cohorts<!-- which then is easier to mark -->, allowed me to better monitor the development of these websites via students' GitHub repositories and develop students understanding of the very basics of how websites are built; with code.
 Furthermore, to make the module more timely, I asked them to produce content for their websites that links DIs and existential risks (ERs).
 Their content could either reflect on all the links they found or on one more specifically.
 Inspired by the decolonizing of the curriculum movement<!-- it's not a movement, what is it --> [^Arshad2021], I thought existential risks were also important, if not more important matters, of which students should be aware.

 [^Arshad2021]: Arshad, Rowena 2021 Decolonising the curriculum – how do I get started?
 Published in [Times Higher Education](https://www.timeshighereducation.com/campus/decolonising-curriculum-how-do-i-get-started).